Level3-REST/site/doc/patterns/patterns.md

 ---
 # Patterns

 A Level 3 pattern combines two or more resources into a more-useful whole.
 These patterns solve common interaction problems API designers face and give the client consistent experiences across different API domains.
-The pattern descriptions have a joint presentation format, which includes `Profile` and `Link` headers.
+The pattern descriptions have a joint presentation format, which includes `profile` and `link` headers.

 Patterns can offer extensions that expand the capabilities of the pattern.
 For example, the [List pattern](list.md) has a [Editable List](list/editable.md) pattern extension that provides edit controls for the List.
-The extension patterns mix into the main pattern by adding additional `Profile` and `Link` headers.
+The extension patterns mix into the main pattern by adding additional `profile` and `link` headers.

 Similarly, a resource may participate in more than one pattern.
 A [Tree](tree.md) pattern implementation may also utilize the [Filter](filter.md) pattern so clients can filter nodes from their result.
 Similarly, a [Sort](sort.md) pattern can be added to this combination to add tree node sorting.
 This approach is different than [Profile mixins](../profiles/mixins.md) in that the Sort and Filter pattern can stand alone.
 They can present their abilities to a resource with a list-like data structure.